brick/app/README.md

     $plugin = new RequestParamPlugin($reader);
     $application->addPlugin($plugin);

 That's it.
-Let's update our `hello()` controller once again to use this new functionality:
+Let's update our `helloAction()` once again to use this new functionality:

     namespace MyApp\Controller;